fac-23/Exam-grade-boost/report.md

 #### What might be the intended and unintended consequences of building this product?

-We have taken action to make sure the app is as secure as possible but we recognise the app is not intended to secure personal information; one unintentional consequence is that passwords, emails and possibly other forms of private data could be stolen.
+We have taken action to make sure the app is as secure as possible but we recognise the app is not intended to secure personal information; one unintentional consequence is that passwords, emails and possibly other forms of private data could be stolen by an indiviual experienced in exploiting vulnerabilities.

 ## Design

 #### How did you plan a user experience?

-An initial user research phase conducted by the product owner has been followed by a Design Sprint week which included the following phases:
+An initial user research phase conducted by the product owner was followed by a Design Sprint week which included the following phases:

 - Revisiting and defining the problem statement for the project.